filecoin-project/filecoin-docs/content/en/about/basics/what-is-filecoin/index.md

 ---
 title: "What is Filecoin"
-description: "Explore Filecoin, a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time."
+description: "Explore Filecoin, a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time.
+Filecoin is a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time."
-lead: ""
+lead: "Explore Filecoin, a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time.
+Filecoin is a peer-to-peer network that stores files, with built-in economic incentives to ensure files are stored reliably over time."
 draft: false
 images: []
 type: docs